 Whereas in off-the-beaten-track regions we never found signs we could read, in tourist areas we did come across explanatory panels in English (well, sometimes).

 Signs of Prosperity

-Patatje Oorlog in English = Small French Fries War.
-If you would see that on a sign in the Netherlands, you would probably wonder what the writer of that sign had been drinking (or smoking), right?
-Well, just to explain, so you know: the ‘war’ element promises you that the French Fries are covered with peanut sauce and mayonnaise.
+Patatje Oorlog is Dutch for ‘Small French Fries War’ (talking about odd translations…).
+If you would see that on a sign in the Netherlands, you might wonder what the writer of that sign had been drinking (or smoking), right?
+Well, just to explain, so you know: the ‘war’ element promises you that the French Fries are covered with peanut sauce as well as mayonnaise.

 Read More: Hiking the Great Wall in China

 Edited to add in September 2018: During our third journey we came across many more local people who spoke English and Google Translate helped a lot too to get ourselves understood.